yukomath/Tomato-Ripeness-Classification/README.md

 # Tomato Ripeness Classification

 This project implements a tomato ripeness classification system using Mask R-CNN.
-The model detects tomatoes in images and classifies them into six ripeness categories.
+The model detects and segments tomatoes in images, and classifies them into six ripeness categories.
 The dataset used is from [Laboro Tomato Dataset](https://github.com/laboroai/LaboroTomato), and the project covers data preparation, model training, evaluation, and a web application for inference.

 All project files are available in the following folder:
 [Project folder (includes all files)](https://drive.google.com/drive/folders/1_Jrn6Hj7yoNsZSFVYinphaWTBfzql0pg?usp=sharing)